fair-research/bdbag/README.md

 ### Dependencies

 * [Python 2.7](https://www.python.org/downloads/release/python-2711/) is the minimum Python version required.
 * The code and dependencies are currently compatible with Python 3.
-Globus Transfer is not currently supported using Python 3.

 ### Installation